 - compliance standards and procedures.

 In accordance with these guidelines and values, New Relic aims to ensure that it hires and works with people who portray high ethical standards and integrity that would have zero tolerance towards any sort of modern slavery or human trafficking.
-New Relic strives to act ethically and with integrity in all of its business relationships, which means that New Relic takes great effort to implement and enforce effective systems and controls, including those that would prevent slavery and human trafficking from existing in the supply chains.
+New Relic strives to act ethically and with integrity in all of its business relationships, which means that New Relic takes great effort to implement and enforce effective systems and controls, including those that would prevent slavery and human trafficking from existing in any part of New Relic’s business or supply chains.

 Prevention and Due Diligence Processes

 To ensure all those in New Relic’s supply chains and contractors comply with New Relic’s values, New Relic enters into appropriate partner agreements with all of its suppliers and partners.
-As part of this, New Relic requires suppliers and partners to comply with all applicable laws, which includes the UK modern slavery act.
-New Relic also may require certain suppliers and partners to adhere to New Relic’s Code of Conduct, or to certify that they have implemented a code of conduct with the same effect.
+As part of this, New Relic requires suppliers and partners to comply with all applicable laws, which includes the Modern Slavery Act 2015.
+New Relic also may require certain suppliers and partners to adhere to the Code, or to certify that they have implemented a code of conduct with the same effect.

 However, to manage its growth and increasing risks effectively, New Relic must continue to improve its operational, financial, and management systems and controls by, among other things:

 - effectively attracting, training, and integrating a large number of new employees, particularly members of sales and marketing teams and employees and consultants in all jurisdictions;

 - enhancing information, training, and communication systems to ensure that employees are well-coordinated, well-informed, and can effectively communicate with each other and customers; and

 - when entering into new contracts, undertake due diligence to ensure that the third parties have the relevant policies and procedures in place that would prevent slavery, human trafficking, and forced labor.